 When children are playing there are a great deal of important skills being developed.
 And the best part is that there is no need for expensive equipment or toys for this to happen.

 How many times have you watched your child open a present, put the gift to one side and continue playing with the box and the paper?
-We might be a bit disappointed that our choice of gift is being temporarily ignored, but there’s no doubting it’s a delightful experience for the child.
+We might be a bit disappointed that our choice of gift is being temporarily ignored, but there’s no doubt it’s a delightful experience for the child.

 This delight is shown in the ‘engagement’ they demonstrate in what they are doing.
 When a child – or adult for that matter – is really engaged in what they are doing, then they are focused and not easily distracted.
 Think about when you are reading or doing something you really enjoy.
 You’re not happy to be interrupted because you are concentrating – this means you are engaged with what you are doing.